WiIIson/EMGFlow-Python-Package/docs/05 PreprocessSignals API.md

 `sampling_rate`: int/float
 - Numerical value of the sampling rate of the `Signal`.
 This is the number of entries recorded per second, or the inverse of the difference in time between entries.

-`low`: int/float
+`low`: int/float (20)
 - Numerical value of the lower limit of the bandpass filter.
+Defaults to 20Hz.

-`high`: int/float
+`high`: int/float (450)
 - Numerical value of the upper limit of the bandpass filter.
+Defaults to 450Hz.

 **Returns**